-Employees naturally look towards their leaders for reassurance and guidance during any times of uncertainty.
-But honestly, sometimes I just didn’t have all the answers when the pandemic started – and I still don’t.
+Employees naturally look towards their leaders for reassurance and guidance during any time of uncertainty.
+But honestly, sometimes I didn’t have all the answers when the pandemic started – and I still don’t.
 I don’t know when we’ll be back in the office, I don’t know what the world will be like in 2021 – no one does.

 Transparency and honesty about the ongoing situation have been key to deepening the trust between us as leaders and our team.
-Something as simple as our companywide town hall meetings provide an insight for the team into our current situation and provides a platform where we acknowledge challenges and recognise success.
+Something as simple as our companywide town hall meetings provide insight for the team into our current situation and provide a platform where we acknowledge challenges and recognise success.

 Keep communication flowing

-Everyone in the team needs to understand what is happening, why it’s happening and what we’ve been doing as leaders to preserve our business post-pandemic.
+Everyone in the team needs to understand what is happening, why it’s happening, and what we’ve been doing as leaders to preserve our business post-pandemic.

 Be open to change

-The pandemic has acted as a catalyst for rapid change in many businesses – mine included We’ve seen the UK’s pubs and restaurants pivot to providing home delivery hampers, distilleries making alcohol-based hand gel and clothing brands making gowns and masks for the NHS; without some level of agility, many of these businesses wouldn’t have survived.
+The pandemic has acted as a catalyst for rapid change in many businesses – mine included.
+We’ve seen the UK’s pubs and restaurants pivot to providing home delivery hampers, distilleries making alcohol-based hand gel, and clothing brands making gowns and masks for the NHS; without some level of agility, many of these businesses wouldn’t have survived.

 It’s important that we, as leaders, make ourselves open to change in how we work and how we run our businesses.
 Whether upgrading your tech stack or changing your flexible working policies to allow working parents to manage childcare and homeschooling – it is important to be willing and able to change to ensure business continuity and employee morale.